top of page

 3. Limited Time or Capacity for Reflection

-At times, busy professionals move so quickly that they don’t integrate what they’ve learned.
+Busy professionals often move so quickly that they don’t integrate what they’ve learned.
 Reflection isn’t indulgent; it’s strategic.
 It’s how you turn experience into wisdom.
+Without it, you repeat the same patterns and wonder why nothing changes.

 Ask yourself: